ZEPL/shiro-zookeeper/README.md

-# Shiro-Zookeeper, A Apache Shiro session cache for Apache Zookeeper
+# Shiro-Zookeeper

-A simple session cache for Apache Zookeeper, will allow your application to save your users session in Zookeeper FS.
+A Apache Shiro session cache for Apache Zookeeper, it will allow your application to save your users session in Zookeeper FS.

 ## Build and use in your Application